bhebert/TheZeroBetaRate/README.md

         		i) this takes about 30m on an 2021 M1 Macbook Pro ii) when the parallel pool starts, you may be asked to allow Matlab to accept incoming connections.
 Allow this; the software should only use your local parallel pool unless you have specifically configured Matlab to do otherwise.

+		iii) OPTIONAL: If you have the factors from the "Informative Factors" paper of  Amman, Hemauer, and Straumann, you can prepare that file and uncomment the associated code in RunAll.m.
+See the file for details.

         d) run MonetaryShock.m